jainsambhav91/major-studio-1/README.md

-#### Refined questions for UNDP: Selected Data Source
+#### Refined questions for UNDP:
-[Enrollment Rate by Level of Education] (http://data.uis.unesco.org/?queryid=142)
+ Selected Data Source: [Enrollment Rate by Level of Education] (http://data.uis.unesco.org/?queryid=142)

 **Questions**

 1. The report provides many evidences of the poor post-primary education enrollment rates in Africa.
 It also discretely emphasizes on the high resource-dependenace of the SSA countries being related to the high inequality in the region.
-Could we then conclude that a poor post-primary education enrollment is a result of a lack of high-productivity, skilled labour market in Africa?
+Could we then compare the enrollment rates with resource-dependance to examine whether a poor post-primary education enrollment is a result of a lack of high-productivity, skilled labour market in Africa?

 2. Can we compare what students, after dropping out of primary school, end up doing to understand the trigger behind the high drop-offs?